Slackbot

 how to make

-some task A which is supposed to be invoked from the root project (SonarQubeTask
+some task A which is supposed to be invoked from the root project (SonarQubeTask)

-) from every subproject (given that their names might be dynamic)?
+to depend on all tasks of a particular type (JacocoReport) from every subproject (given that their names might be dynamic)?

 ——